Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-!!! missing "Unknown"
+Users invited.

 ##### `400 BAD REQUEST`

-!!! missing "Should be an error here if the team id is invalid or if the user is already on the team"
+If the team id is invalid or if the user is already on the team.

 ### Get Applicants